-There’s a kitchen near the entrance.
+There is also a kitchen near the entrance.

 This is Catalan cream.